rackerlabs/technical-blog/_posts/2012-11-25-managing-the-open-cloud-with-windows-8.markdown

 ---
 layout: post
-title: "Managing the Open Cloud with Windows 8"
+title: Managing the Open Cloud with Windows 8
-date: 2012-11-16 07:00
+date: '2012-11-16 07:00'
 comments: true
 author: Phil Jirsa
 categories:
   - Cloud Servers
-- Microsoft
 ---
 *Guest post contributed by [Phil Jirsa](http://www.linkedin.com/pub/phil-jirsa/6/746/182), Sharepoint Developer on the Rackspace Sharepoint Services team.
 You can follow [Phil on Twitter](https://twitter.com/pjirsa) for more information and Sharepoint goodness.*